Tonya really nailed what most of us are thinking when she said, “I just want to get the exam over with so I can move on with my life.”

 It’s important to prepare wisely from the start.
 Do your research in order to get the proper and up-to-date materials you need and to have the tools that will statistically give you the highest chance of passing.
 Don’t dismiss the ability to improve your test-taking skills through mock exam practice and learning exam strategies.

 Taking an Assessment Exam at the beginning of the studying process will give you a score that can be used as your baseline.
 Our colleague Tonya didn’t take any practice exams.
 If you take a practice exam at the start, you can review your knowledge base, which will show you just how extensive your study plan will need to be.

 Tonya’s unpleasant shock when she sat for the exam is not one you want to have, and there is a simple method to avoid it: practice exams.
 Not only do they give you a real experience of the exam, but they also orient you to the layout, tone, content, and question types you’ll find on exam day.

 They can also be used to keep track of your progress, as well as provide a good indication of when you’re ready to test.

 The strategies to tackle this exam should not be overlooked.
 You will save time, money, and enjoy your exam prep experience much more.
 More importantly, you’ll have a better outcome if you do your research and approach this entire process with a positive and encouraged mindset.

-To give you tangible insight into what makes AATBS materials superior to anything else on the market, we’ve created a Free Starter Kit containing sample study materials and practice questions.
+To give you tangible insight into what makes AATBS materials superior to anything else on the market, we’ve created a Free Sample Kit containing sample study materials and practice questions.
 You can have this shipped to you right now at absolutely no cost and no commitment by clicking here.